zoekirsh/ruby-basics-assessment-newsletter/README.md

 Your `calculate_recipients` method should return a new array - it should not change the `SUBSCRIBERS` array.

-### 4. Write the body of `print_article` to print a string with the formatted article
+### 4. Write the body of `print_one_article` to print a string with the formatted article

 Each article has an author, title, and text.
-Fill in the `print_article` method to print the article as a formatted string.
+Fill in the `print_one_article` method to print the article as a formatted string.
 It should look like

 ```txt
 Mining